MOHR Helpline App 1099 Available On Google Playstore - UrduPoint

 Helpline 1099 working under Ministry of Human Rights has taken another steps to facilitate people through introducing helpline app at google playstore

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Dec, 2020 ) :Helpline 1099 working under Ministry of Human Rights has taken another steps to facilitate people through introducing helpline app at google playstore.
+ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Jan, 2021 ) :Helpline 1099 working under Ministry of Human Rights has taken another steps to facilitate people through introducing helpline app at google playstore.

 "We have received over 450,000 calls on the toll free number of helpline regarding Human Rights violations, an official of Helpline said.